kyma-project/kyma/docs/kyma/docs/04-03-cluster-installation.md

     export GCP_ZONE={GCP_ZONE_TO_DEPLOY_TO}
     ```

-2. Create a cluster in the configured zone.
+2. Create a cluster in the zone defined in the previous step.
 Run:
     ```
     gcloud container --project "$GCP_PROJECT" clusters \
     create "$CLUSTER_NAME" --zone "$GCP_ZONE" \